-On the sixth of March, 1869, Dmitri Ivanovich Mendeleyev presented the periodic table of elements to the world.
+On March 6, 1869, Dmitri Ivanovich Mendeleyev presented the periodic table of elements to the world.
 The table demonstrated that the elements, which are the building blocks of the universe, could be placed in order of their atomic weights, whereupon they would fall into groups having only a few discrepancies between characteristics.

 What Is the Periodic Table of Elements?

 The periodic table of elements is a graphical representation of the periodic law.
 The periodic law dictates that elements sharing similar properties show up in groups, based upon their atomic weight (as originally proposed by Mendeleyev) or, more accurately, atomic number.
 Mendeleyev felt confident enough in this law to assert in his presentation that the several missing elements needed to make his table work did exist, but hadn’t been discovered.
 Accordingly, he assigned their places and properties.
 To make his periodic law work out, Mendeleyev challenged several of the atomic weights, using his law to prove that they had been measured wrong.
 He was right in several cases.
 It was discovered that the table was more periodic, shall we say, if the elements were arranged by atomic number, not atomic weight as Mendeleyev proposed.
 In today’s periodic table of elements, the order of the substances are based upon atomic number.